 - Change the shape of the object or container.

 - Provide grips or handles.

 - Provide better access to objects.

-To convert lift/carry or lower/carry combinations to a push or pull task, use-
+To convert lift/carry or lower/carry combinations to a push or pull task, use:

 - Conveyors.

 - Hand trucks.

-- Roller or ball-caster tables.
+- Ball-caster tables.

 - Four-wheel carts.